mlaloux/Python-on-Mac-OSX/english_version.md

 **d) the "hard" way**

- - you can compile your own version of Python in a classical form (results in /usr/) or as a framework.
+ - you can compile your own version of Python in a classical form (results in */usr/*) or as a framework.
 It takes time but it is not difficult.

-So your question:

-> How can I get a Python installation in a virtual environment that includes a framework that I can include into Xcode?

-Unless you are a Unix specialist (PATHs management) , you must use the Apple's recommended solution, a frameworks distribution (including the Apple Python)

   [1]: https://store.continuum.io/